-We will apply the theory of judgment to build a model to understand multiple empirical patterns related to the cycles of momentum and reversal.
+Many behavioral theories have been proposed to understand financial anomalies (Brav and Heaton, 2002).
+Instead of developing a behavioral theory of economics directly, we propose an economic theory of behavior.
+Then we integrate the value and cost of information processing into the overall picture in economic decision making.
+The entropy theory of mind has been applied to understand many empirical patterns in behavioral finance (Chen, 2003, 2004, 2007).
+In this paper, we will apply the theory to understand empirical patterns related to the cycles of momentum and reversal.
 A persistent pattern in the security market is the price continuation in short to medium run and the reversal of return in the long run (DeBondt and Thaler, 1985; Jegadeesh and Titman, 1993).
-Several models have been developed to explain this pattern (Barberis, Shleifer and Vishny,1998; Daniel, Hirshleifer and Subrahmanyam,1998; Hong and stein,1999).
+Several models have been developed to explain this pattern (Barberis, Shleifer and Vishny, 1998; Daniel, Hirshleifer and Subrahmanyam, 1998; Hong and Stein, 1999).
 However, these models could not explain other patterns related to the cycles of momentum and reversal (Lee and Swaminathan, 2000; Hvidkjaer, 2006).
 For example, the return patterns are often accompanied by distinct patterns of trading volume.
-However, "existing theories of investor behavior do not fully account for all of the evidence. ... none of these models incorporate trading volume explicitly and, therefore, they cannot fully explain why trading volume is able to predict the magnitude and persistence of future price momentum."
+However, "existing theories of investor behavior do not fully account for all of the evidence.... none of these models incorporate trading volume explicitly and, therefore, they cannot fully explain why trading volume is able to predict the magnitude and persistence of future price momentum."
 (Lee and Swaminathan, 2000, p.
 2066)

 The value of judgment provides a quantitative measure of the level of informedness of the investors.
 In our model, investors are classified into three groups as large, midsized and small investors according to their wealth.
 The proportion of people in each group is determined by the maximum entropy principle.
 The level of informedness of each group of investors are determined by or positively correlated to their level of the wealth.
 The judgments of the investors about the future movement of the prices of the risky assets determine the level of their holdings.
 During the cycles of the information processing, different investors, because of their different capacity in information processing, hold different portions of the risky asset.
 The changes of judgment about the risky asset by differently informed investors over time determine the trading behaviors of different groups of investors, the volume of trading and the direction and magnitude of asset price changes at different phases of cycles.
-The theoretical predictions generated by this quantitative model is very similar to empirical patterns recorded in Lee and Swaminathan, (2000), Hvidkjaer (2006) and others.
+The theoretical predictions generated by this quantitative model are very similar to empirical patterns recorded in Lee and Swaminathan, (2000), Hvidkjaer (2006) and others.